There are many routes to your destination. Base your next step on current situation and the best possible path.

 The Product Owner is confident about a general product direction and might even be confident of the destination.
 Even so, there are many paths to reach a given market position, level of profitability, market penetration, and other product objectives.
-Unfortunately, it’s usually impossible to know beforehand which is the best path to take.
+Unfortunately, it’s usually impossible to know beforehand which the best path is to take.
 The Product Owner has a hunch for what Product Increments are good options for market success.
 Foreseeing the experience that comes with a few releases and growing market knowledge, what looks good now may not look good later.
 And it’s silly to blindly act on every initial hunch, so it’s a good idea to keep options open.
 Holding too tightly to a false certainty about some exact plan can lead to a death march.
 So how can Product Owners contemplate and communicate the big picture and overall goals to the teams and stakeholders, and also help maintain the right stuff on the Product Backlog?

 It can take a lot of time to understand the Vision and note how strategic business decisions will affect the direction of the product.
 There is a danger that many details of the Product Owner’s Vision can remain tacit.
 A good Product Owner may have an agile spirit, knowing that it can benefit the enterprise to change the details of Product Increments when new information emerges.
 But good Product Owners also have a “plan B” in their back pocket to deal with some of the challenges and changes they can foresee.
 These may include some specific feature as an alternative to another, or just multiple different release sequences of the same Product Increments.
 The best Product Owners make these alternatives visible.